Hardtack/HTProgressHUD/README.md

         }
     }];

+or See HTProgressHUDExample Project.

 ###Customization

 See the source of built-in animations and built-in indicators.
 These are also kind of customized animations/indocators.